TriumphLLC/Blend4Web/doc_src/viewer.rst

         ``BATCH VIEW`` - in this view mode, every batch is rendered using a specific (flat) color.
 The colors used in rendering can be changed to randomly generated colors by clicking the ``Change Colors`` button.

         ``RENDER TIME`` - the scene is rendered in different colors to represent the complexity of various parts of the scene.
-The lightest parts are rendered using shades of green, heavier - shades of orange, and the most resourse-demanding parts of the scene are colored red.
+The lightest parts are rendered using shades of green, heavier - shades of orange, and the most resource-demanding parts of the scene are colored red.

 *Change Colors*
     This button randomly changes the colors that are used in the ``CLUSTER VIEW`` and ``BATCH VIEW`` rendering modes.
 This feature is useful in cases when colors that are picked randomly by the engine are too similar and make it difficult to distinguish parts of the image.